Report card: Grading the Seahawks’ Week 9 overtime win vs. the Tampa Bay Buccaneers

 Linebacker

-As noted, Wager and Kendricks came through with two big sacks at key times late in the games to scuttle Tampa Bay drives, the run defense was solid and most of the passing yards seemed to be more downfield.
+As noted, Wagner and Kendricks came through with two big sacks at key times late in the game to scuttle Tampa Bay drives.
+The run defense was solid and most of the passing yards seemed to be more downfield.
 Wagner’s late hit on Winston that kept Tampa Bay’s first scoring drive alive and resulted in a touchdown, though, is the kind of costly mistake Seattle can’t make going forward.

 Grade: B-